How to get help from FEMA

 Those with hurricane-related losses in Beaufort, Bertie, Brunswick, Camden, Carteret, Chowan, Craven, Currituck, Dare, Duplin, Edgecombe, Gates, Greene, Halifax, Hertford, Hyde, Johnston, Jones, Lenoir, Martin, Nash, New Hanover, Northampton, Onslow, Pamlico, Pasquotank, Pender, Perquinams, Pitt, Tyrrell, Vance, Warren, Washington, Wayne and Wilson counties have until Jan.
 23, 2012 to apply for help from FEMA.
-County-by-county emergency information
+County-by-county storm information

 Apply by phone: Call 800-621-FEMA or TTY at 800-462-7485 from 7 a.m. to 10 p.m., seven days a week until further notice.
 Operators are multilingual.
 If you use 711 or Video Relay Service (VRS) call 800-621-3362.

 Apply online: By computer, go online to www.DisasterAssistance.gov; By smartphone or tablet, use m.fema.gov or download FEMA's app for Android phones: https://market.android.com/details?id=gov.fema.mobile.android.

 When registering, you will need the following information:

 - Current mailing address;

 - A brief description of the damages; and